https-haley/Software-Engineering---Laser-Tag/README.md

 ```
 cd Software-Engineering---Laser-Tag
 ```
-# Downloading the Project Without Git:
+# Getting the Code Without Git:

 If you do not have Git installed, you can download the project as a ZIP file instead.